 I resorted to trying to curry my pupils’ favor and hold their attention with an assortment of cheap tricks, “educational games” and bite-sized Snickers bars.
 When this didn’t work I would try the bad cop routine, often with mixed results.

-To put it gently, I felt unprepared for the situation.
 I mumbled some protestations and gave pleading looks toward my chuckling colleagues.
 But danged if this little shin-biter didn’t know what she was doing!
 After a few minutes, the bell rang and she scurried off to class as silently as she had arrived.

 Victoria continued showing up to my desk unannounced for the next few days between classes to diligently and silently work out the knots.
 I learned to check my embarrassment and enjoy the free massages.